Preparation: 30 minutes

 3. Turn the heat under the casserole dish down to medium and add the remaining 1 tbsp olive oil.
 Add the butter, let it foam a little, then add the onion and saute for 5 minute or so until soft, slightly caramelised and slightly sweet.
 Add the garlic and cook for 2 more minutes, stirring constantly so that the garlic doesn't colour.
 Add the wine and stock then turn the heat up, and allow the liquid to simmer until reduced by one-third.

 4. Once the liquid has reduced, add the cornflour mix, dried mint and Worcestershire sauce, and stir well until the gravy has thickened.
 Return the chops to the casserole dish.
 Add a lid and place in the oven to cook for two hours.
-Turn the hops halfway through the cooking time, and remove the lid for the final 30 minutes - this will help to caramelise the chops.
+Turn the chops halfway through the cooking time, and remove the lid for the final 30 minutes - this will help to caramelise the chops.

 5. Remove the chops to a warm plate while you finish the gravy.
 Allow the sauce to stand for 1 minute and skim off most of the fat.
 Place the pot over a high heat, add the redcurrant jelly and reduce the sauce by half.
 Taste, add salt if you feel it is needed.
 Briefly return the chops to the sauce to warm and coat them with the sauce, then serve with plenty of potatoes and veg.